romelmejos/ReactJS/02_Day_Introduction_to_React/02_introduction_to_react.md

 - CSS
 - JavaScript

 If you have the skills mentioned above, you will enjoy doing React.
-The 30 Days Of React challenge contains everything you need to know about react.
+This repo challenge contains everything you need to know about react.
 In every section, it has some exercises and mini-projects, and it is recommended to work on them.
-This 30 Days Of React challenge will help you learn the latest version of React and the old version, step by step.
-The topics are broken down into 30 days, where each day contains several topics with easy-to-understand explanations, real-world examples and many hands-on exercises.
+This  will help you learn the latest version of React and the old version, step by step.
+The topics are broken down, where each day contains several topics with easy-to-understand explanations, real-world examples and many hands-on exercises.
 This challenge is designed for beginners and professionals who want to build a web application using React and JavaScript.
-Once in a while you may need different dummy data to work with React.
-You can use the following [dummy data generator](https://www.30daysofreact.com/dummy-data) to generate different data.

 ### 1. What is React?